 This post may contain affiliate links.
 Please see our disclosure policy.

 It was recently brought to my attention that I didn’t have my DIY hand sanitizer spray on my blog.
-I had to double (even triple) check because I didn’t believe the reader who told me this.
+I had to double (even triple) check because I couldn’t believe it.
 It turns out she was right!

 How did I miss this one?
-This spray is something I have been making and using for 7 years.
-It is probably one of my most used DIYs and one of the most important ones to be made naturally, more on that in a minute.
-I also have a DIY hand sanitizing gel recipe
+This spray is something I have been making and using for over 7 years.
+It is one of my most used DIYs and one of the simplest recipes to make!
+I also have a DIY hand sanitizing gel recipe that I make regularly.

 This homemade hand sanitizer spray should be in everyone’s purse, diaper bag, house, and car.
 Thankfully, it is very cost-effective and takes less than 2 minutes to whip up.